 NI Water is urging customers to be extra vigilant about bogus callers coming to their home who claim to work for NI Water.
 If a caller comes to your door claiming to be from NI Water, always ask to see their ID – all NI Water staff carry ID cards as they go about their business https://www.niwater.com/bogus-callers/

 If you or any of your family or friends need a little extra help due to particular health issues, please make sure you’re signed up to our Customer Care Register.
-By letting us know about your needs and circumstances, we can do our best to support you https://www.niwater.com/customer-care-register/
+By letting us know about your needs and circumstances, we can do our best to support you.
+You can register for the free services online.
+For more information, and to register, please visit www.niwater.com/customer-care-register/

 You can also sign someone up on their behalf if they don’t have access to the internet.

 If you’re self-isolating and you’re worried about what you’d do if your water supply was interrupted, please get in touch and we’ll do our best to help.
-If you’re otherwise healthy and don’t normally need extra support, there’s no need to join our priority services register.
+If you’re otherwise healthy and don’t normally need extra support, there’s no need to join our Customer Care Register.

 Bills for our Business Customers